nayan441/social_network/README.md

 ## Postman API collection

-Create an environment for Postman collection and then create some users first.
+Create an environment for Postman collection as it is required to create and update variables for smooth testing.
+There are some tests in Postman for automated token updation.
+Entire documentation can be access by clicking on "View complete collection documentation-->" tab  in postman Create some users first with email, password and name.